krishna426426/Module-4-Ansible/README.md

 All the Cisco IOS XE modules are included in Ansible Core so no additional effort is required to begin automating your Cisco IOS XE devices.

 Step 1.
-Open the Ubuntu server PuTTY session by clicking on **Ubuntu** on the desktop.
+Open the terminal on the desktop.
 You can verify if Ansible is installed in our lab and related version with:

-Note: If you are using an existing PuTTY window, be sure to return to the home directory by typing **cd** into the Ubuntu server.

 ```
 auto@programmability:~/ ansible --version